Tiago Monteiro: Jordan (2005)

 After the Midland Group bought Jordan Grand Prix, Monteiro was announced as a full-time race driver alongside Indian Narain Karthikeyan for the 2005 season.

 Monteiro at the controversial 2005 United States GP.

-In the United States Grand Prix he achieved his only podium finish in controversial circumstances.
+In the United States Grand Prix, Monteiro achieved his only podium finish in controversial circumstances.
 Due to concerns over tyre safety, the Michelin-equipped teams pulled out of the race, not taking their place on the grid, and the race was contested only by the three Bridgestone-equipped teams.
 Monteiro finished third out of six drivers.

 At the podium ceremony, at which none of the scheduled dignitaries were present, Ferrari drivers Michael Schumacher and Rubens Barrichello quietly accepted their awards, and quickly exited.
 Monteiro stayed behind to celebrate his first podium finish alone.
 The fans in attendance, while booing the majority of the ceremony, rewarded the Portuguese driver with a round of applause.

 As of the 2005 United States Grand Prix, Monteiro is currently the most successful Portuguese driver in Formula One history.
 Pedro Lamy had previously held this record before with one point and sixth place achieved at the 1995 Australian Grand Prix with Minardi.
 Also of note, as of the Belgian Grand Prix (where he also scored another point), Monteiro had finished every race of the 2005 season, breaking the record for consecutive finishes for a rookie driver in Formula One, held by Jackie Stewart (1965 season) and Olivier Panis (1994 season), who finished their first six races.
 This record stood until the 2013 season, when British driver Max Chilton finished all 19 races.

 Shortly before the 2005 Turkish Grand Prix, Monteiro suffered a toothache that was severe enough to prevent him taking part in the race.
 However, his team principal Colin Kolles, a qualified dentist, performed emergency root canal surgery and Monteiro was cleared to race.
 He finished 15th following a collision with Juan Pablo Montoya, which resulted in the Colombian running wide on the penultimate lap and losing second place to Fernando Alonso, thus preventing Montoya's McLaren team scoring its first 1–2 finish since the 2000 Austrian Grand Prix.